 - An example of outright violence is when Christian families are driven out a village because they do not want to participate in traditional ceremonies.

-The scope of this ‘ethnic movement’ is mainly subnational (part of territory of country) but can involve the crossing of national borders depending on the regional spread of the ethnic people groups.
+The scope of this ‘ethnic movement’ is mainly subnational (part of the territory of the country) but can involve the crossing of national borders depending on the regional spread of the ethnic people groups.

 4. Denominational protectionism